arunwidjaja/arunwidjaja/README.md

 Thanks for visiting my profile!
 I'm a full stack developer with a data science and database administration background.
 I'm currently working on a few projects implementing GenAI and RAG.

+Previously, I was a Deployment Analyst with Workday.

-In my free time, I like reading, staying active, and enjoying the outdoors.
+When I'm not working or maintaining my home server, I enjoy reading, staying active, and enjoying the outdoors.

-Feel free to reach out if you want to collaborate on a project, or just chat!
+Feel free to reach out if you want to collaborate on a project or just chat!

 ### Languages and Tools
 ---